Direct observation of multiple conduction-band minima in high-performance thermoelectric SnSe

-In conclusion, we have performed TARPES on SnSe and Sn$_{1-x}$Na$_x$Se with extremely high thermoelectric performance in order to investigate their conduction bands as well as ultrafast dynamics of photoexcited electrons.
-The valence band of SnSe exhibits upward energy shift due to the photoexcitation while that of Sn$_{0.985}$Na$_{0.015}$Se does not show appreciable energy shift.
-In SnSe, the conduction bands are highly populated by photoexcited electrons within 50 fs from the pump pulse arrival.
-The conduction band bottom is observed just above the valence band maximum near the Z point indicating collapse of the band gap.
-On the other hand, the conduction band is located around 0.5 eV above the Fermi level near the $\Gamma$ point.
-The photoinduced effect on the conduction band would be related to suppression of lone pair.
-At 80 fs after the pump pulse arrival, the band gap is recovered, and the photoexcited electrons are almost depleted both in SnSe and Sn$_{0.985}$Na$_{0.015}$Se.
-However, some residual electrons are observed in local minima of the conduction bands.
-It is suggested that the band gap is reestablished by the recovery of lone pair, and the residual electrons are concentrated at the local minima.
+In conclusion, we have performed TARPES on SnSe with extremely high thermoelectric performance in order to investigate their conduction bands as well as ultrafast dynamics of photoexcited electrons.
+The valence bands of SnSe are considerably broadened due to the photoexcitation.
+Around 40 fs after the pump pulse arrival, the conduction bands are not populated by the photoexcited electrons and there are residual signals within the band gap.
+In going from $\sim$90 fs to $\sim$550 fs, the photoexcited carriers are decayed into the multiple conduction band minima.
+The observed conduction bands are consistent with the band structure calculations.
+This observation suggests high thermoelectric performance of $n$-type SnSe due to the multiple conduction band minima.

-At Tokyo, this work was supported by the Grants-in-Aid from the Japan Society of the Promotion of Science (JSPS) (No.\ 19H00659).
-At Argonne, this work was supported by the U.S.\ Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division (materials synthesis).
-This work was carried out under the Visiting Researcher's Program of the Institute for Solid State Physics, University of Tokyo (Proposal No.\ B219).